 - Clean things in public spaces, such as gym equipment, before using them.

-- Don’t share personal items, such as blankets, hairbrushes, or swimsuits.
+- Don’t share personal items like blankets, hairbrushes, or swimsuits.

-- Sleep for at least seven hours each night.
+- Sleep for at least 7 hours each night.

 - Drink plenty of water.